 Also in January 2017, I worked with a vocational rehabilitation client, Gerald.
 He had a serious rotator cuff injury with multiple shoulder surgeries and wasn’t expected to be able to return to his job as a roofer.
 I met with him and performed a vocational evaluation.
 He expressed interest in work as a heavy machine operator, so upon research and contact with local resources, I prepared an in-depth report to support our findings to help him move into a new career.
 Please let me know if you have a need on a case involving a shoulder injury as this information is fresh!

-Recently (2018) I was assigned two interesting shoulder injury cases (one involves a dentist, the other a truck trailer unloader/consolidator) and am learning a lot about surgical options, costs of care and vocational outcomes.
+In 2018, I was assigned two interesting shoulder injury cases (one involved a dentist, the other a truck trailer unloader/consolidator) and I learned a lot about surgical options, costs of care and vocational outcomes.
 I’d be happy to share what I’ve learned if it’d benefit your client!

 Please let me know if you have a need for a vocational expert like me to help you help your client.
 Just FYI: a few years back, my sister Julie experienced a bad elbow injury when she tripped and fell at work, which required elbow replacement surgery.
 I learned about elbow procedures and rehabilitation while helping her!